lewisssmith19/cse210-06/README.md

+# Coin Race

 ## Rules
-Cycle is played according to the following rules.
+Coin race is played according to the following rules.

 Players can move up, down, left and right...
-Player one (red) moves using the W, S, A and D keys.
+Player Red moves using the W, S, A and D keys.
-Player two (blue) moves using the I, K, J and L keys.
+Player Blue moves using the I, K, J and L keys.

+If the player touches a coin they earn the points of that coin.
+Each coin can have a value from 1 to 8.
+Coins with a value of 8 points have a special color.
+The game ends when the time is over.

 ### Getting Started